berthutapea/mern-student-management-system/README.md

 In the second terminal

-- cd Backend and Set environment variables in config.env under .env
+- cd Backend and Set environment variables in .env
 - Create your mongoDB connection url, which you'll use as your MONGO_URL
 - Supply the following credentials